mail-in-a-box/mailinabox/README.md

   1. Encryption-at-rest of user-data using a LUKS partition (optional)
   1. Log capture daemon and graphical UI for reporting on system activity
-  1. Display names for users (not just a user id), and comments for aliases to better keep track of what they're intended us is
+  1. Display names for users (not just a user id), and comments for aliases to better keep track of what they're intended use is
-  1. Ability to modify/update the Postgrey whitelist from the management console
+  1. Ability to modify/update Postgrey's whitelist from the management console

 Upstream changes are merged as they become available, and releases are numbered the same as upstream.